10 Food Myths About Healthy Eating Ready To Be Busted

 Although lowering salt can reduce blood pressure by 1-5 mm/Hg on average, it doesn’t have any effect on heart attacks, strokes or death.

 Of course, if you have a medical condition like salt-sensitive hypertension then you may be an exception.
 But the public health advice that everyone should lower their salt intake is not based on evidence.

 8. Egg Yolks Should be Avoided

 We have been advised to cut back on whole eggs because the yolks are high in cholesterol.
-However, cholesterol in the diet has the remarkably little effect on cholesterol in the blood, at least for the majority of people.
+However, cholesterol in the diet has a remarkably little effect on cholesterol in the blood, at least for the majority of people.

-Studies have shown that eggs raise the “good” cholesterol and don’t raise risk of heart disease.
+Studies have shown that eggs raise the “good” cholesterol and don’t raise the risk of heart disease.
 Whole eggs really are among the most nutritious foods and almost all the nutrients are found in the yolks.

 Despite eggs being high in cholesterol, they do not raise blood cholesterol or increase heart disease risk for the majority of people.